A day trip to Himeji Japan (and why you need to visit)

 Visiting Himeji during Autumn

-For us, there is no better time to visit than during autumn.
-The castle grounds are painted over with an explosion of colours as Japan prepares to slowly shed its foliage.
-The white Himeji Castel sits majestically on top of the sea of colourful trees.
+For us, there is no better time to visit Japan than during autumn.
+The castle grounds are painted over with an explosion of colours as Japan prepares to shed its foliage slowly.
+The white Himeji Castle sits majestically on top of the sea of colourful trees.
 The views are outstanding from the grounds and also from the castle itself.
 This is an exceptional time to take pictures and videos.

-During autumn, the weather can become chilly, especially during the evening, so why not enjoy some hot ramen or gyoza at any of the hundreds of tiny eateries.
-You can't go wrong with any of them.
+During autumn, the weather can become chilly, especially during the evening, so why not enjoy some hot ramen or gyoza at any of the eateries along Miyuki Street.

 Visiting Himeji during Winter